 Feelers are reluctant to get engrossed in tasks where there’s no one else to talk to or get feedback from.
 They also dislike conflict and will avoid or postpone it whenever possible.
 They want to be involved with people in positive ways, where everyone ends up with good feelings.
 Negative confrontations are extremely distasteful to them.

 When a deadline looms or a decision must be made, Perceivers put off final actions as long as possible.
 In their opinion, there’s always more information to be collected and examined.
 Perceivers are often tardy for appointments.
-They postpone being stressed by clock time.
+They avoid being stressed by clock time.
 Their attention wanders to other things and, as a result, they’re late.

 When it comes time for fun and relaxation, Judgers procrastinate because they can always think of things that should be done before indulging in pleasure.
 Because Judgers may have an endless to-do list, many never get around to the reward of having fun alone or with others.